VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: VBFT Protocol

 \subsection{UnHappy Path Execution (Execution Failure)}

-During the happy path, the next rotating primary simply proposes the block once it commits the current block.
-Whereas in the unhappy path, a $\textsc{view-change}$ message is used to replace the failed primary with a new primary.
-Nodes use a deterministic function to map the view number to the primary ID.
-Primary can be chosen in a round-robin manner \cite{HotStuff, Castro:1999:PBF:296806.296824,Jalal-Window} or randomly \cite{Coin-Flipping-First-Paper,jalalzai2020hermes}.
+In the course of the 'happy path,' the succeeding rotating leader seamlessly proceeds to propose the next block once it has successfully committed the current one.
+Conversely, in the 'unhappy path,' a $\textsc{timeout}$ message is employed to effectuate the replacement of the failed leader with a new leader.

+Node assignments to leader roles are facilitated through the utilization of a deterministic function that maps the view number to the leader ID.
+The selection of leaders can be orchestrated in a round-robin fashion \cite{HotStuff, Castro:1999:PBF:296806.296824, Jalal-Window} or via random selection \cite{Coin-Flipping-First-Paper, jalalzai2020hermes}.

-In addition to selecting a new primary, view change also involves the synchronization of information among nodes.
-More specifically, the new primary needs to determine the sequence number that it will use for its first request to be proposed.
-The block proposed in the new sequence number just after the view change has to extend the latest block committed by at least one honest node \cite{SBFT,HotStuff,Castro:1999:PBF:296806.296824} (S-safety).
-As stated in VBFT, if a single honest node commits a block ($b$) proposed by an honest primary (just before a view change), then it is guaranteed that any other primary has to extend the block $b$.
-Providing this guarantee (S-safety for an honest primary) while maintaining the maximum resilience ($f= \frac{n-1}{3}$) requires two additional communication steps during view change.
-Later, we show that we have optimized the view change and these two additional communication steps will be no longer needed.
-VBFT guarantees $R-safety$ for Byzantine primaries.
-This means if a block proposed by a Byzantine primary is committed by at most $f$ honest nodes, then it can be revoked if the Byzantine primary performs equivocation just before view change.
-But this revocation is only possible if the Byzantine primary performs equivocation.
+In addition to designating a new leader, the process of view change necessitates the synchronization of information among nodes.
+More specifically, the newly appointed leader must ascertain the parent block of the block it intends to propose following the leader's failure.
+The block proposed immediately after a failure must invariably extend from the latest block that has been committed across the network \cite{SBFT, HotStuff, Castro:1999:PBF:296806.296824} (referred to as S-safety).

+As stipulated in VBFT, if a single honest node commits a block ($b$) proposed by an honest leader just before a view change, it is guaranteed that any subsequent leader must extend block $b$.
+This guarantee of S-safety for an honest leader is upheld while maintaining maximum resilience ($f = \frac{n-1}{3}$).
+VBFT not only guarantees R-safety for Byzantine leaders, meaning that a block proposed by a Byzantine leader and committed by at most $f$ honest nodes can be revoked if the Byzantine leader engages in equivocation just prior to the view change, but it also ensures that any Byzantine leader who is subjected to such revocation will be subsequently blacklisted.
+Moreover, this revocation mechanism has no detrimental impact on clients and does not lead to double-spending.
-We, therefore, show that after each revocation the Byzantine primary will be blacklisted.
-Hence, after blacklisting $f$ nodes, the protocol will become S-safe (when no Byzantine node is left).
-This means that VBFT will guarantee that if a block is committed by one node, then eventually it will be committed by all nodes.
-Furthermore, as stated, this revocation does not affect clients and will not result in double-spending.
-Hence, revocation of a block from a Byzantine primary by the Byzantine primary itself offers no benefit to the Byzantine primary. \textcolor{black}{But it carries a huge cost of being blacklisted or losing stake if Proof-of-Stake incentive mechanism is used.}